-Applications will be reviewed upon receipt.
-Schools under consideration to be designated as a Governor's STEM School will be contacted to schedule a site visit to occur in January or February 2024.
-Designated schools will be announced in May 2024 and honored at a recognition event.
+Applications will be reviewed after the submission deadline.
+Schools under consideration to be designated as a Governor's STEM School will be contacted to schedule a site visit to occur in late January or early February 2025.
+Designated schools will be announced in late February 2025 and honored at a recognition event in March 2025.